Best slow cooker 2020: for soups, stews, cakes and even chicken!

-Think that the best slow cookers are just for stews and soups?
-Think again.
+If you think that the best slow cookers are just for stews and soups, then think again.

-From baking cakes to roasting chickens and cooking an entire Full English ready for the next morning, the best slow cookers are more versatile than you can imagine.
+From baking cakes to roasting chickens and cooking an entire Full English (or a stack of pancakes!) ready for the next morning, the best slow cookers are more versatile than you can imagine.

 For the past month we’ve put this versatility to the test, preparing meals and desserts using 10 of the best-selling slow cookers.
 They come from established brands like Morphy Richards, Crock-Pot and Russell Hobbs, as well as models from relatively unsung manufacturers including Drew & Cole, Swan and Wilko.